Removable Dental Prosthetics: The Definitive Guide

 Talking about money can be challenging, but approaching the conversation with clarity builds trust and empowers patients.
 It’s helpful to frame the cost of advanced prosthetics as an investment in their long-term health and well-being.
 By preparing to discuss insurance, financing, and the value of modern solutions, you can guide patients toward a decision that truly benefits them for years to come.

-Explain Insurance Coverage and Financing
+Breaking Down Insurance and Financing Options

 Most patients will want to know what their insurance covers, so it’s best to address it directly.
 Explain that while many plans help with prosthetic costs, they rarely cover the full amount.
 Setting this expectation early prevents surprises.
 Your front office team can be a fantastic resource for verifying benefits, but it’s helpful for you to initiate the conversation.
 You can also introduce third-party financing or in-house payment plans as practical ways to make treatment accessible.
 By presenting solutions, you show patients you’re a partner in their care.